dervism/SpringBootTestApp/README.md

 #### Running the application

-Simply run the SpringBootTestAppApplication.java from your favourite IDE or use the following Maven command to automatically build and run the application (when startet, you can then use any REST-test client to test the endpoint)
+Simply run the SpringBootTestAppApplication.java from your favourite IDE or use the following Maven command to automatically build and run the application (you can then use any REST-test client to test the endpoint)

 ```shell
 mvn clean package -DskipTests=true && java -jar target/springboot.testapp-0.0.1-SNAPSHOT.jar springboot.testapp.SpringBootTestAppApplication